bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 > date picker inputs.

-`<b-calendar>` is WAI-ARIA accessibility compliant, optimized for keyboard control (arrow, page up/down, and home keys).
+`<b-calendar>` is WAI-ARIA accessibility compliant, optimized for keyboard control (arrow, page up/down, home, and end keys).
 Internationalization is also supported, and default's to the browser's or page's locale, if no locale(s) are specified.

 ```html